-Edna May Operations Pty Ltd (EMO) is required to prepare an Annual Compliance Report (ACR) for each 12month period following the data of commencement.
+Edna May Operations Pty Ltd (EMO) is required to prepare an Annual Compliance Report (ACR) for each 12month period following the date of commencement.
 The report is to be published on the Ramelius Resources Ltd website within 60 business following the reporting period.

-This ACR covers the reporting period 24th January 2021 to the 23rd of January 2022 and is required to be published before the 20th of April 2022.
+This ACR covers the reporting period 24th January 2022 to the 23rd of January 2023.